maybedont/website/content/blog/multi-client-support.md

 ---
 # Introducing Multi-Client Support in Maybe Don't: Seamlessly Connect to Multiple MCP Servers

-We’re excited to introduce a major enhancement to [Maybe Don’t AI's MCP Gateway](https://maybedont.ai): **multi-client support for connecting to multiple MCP servers in parallel**.
-This new feature is designed to help organizations scale their use of the Model Context Protocol (MCP) securely and efficiently.
+We’re excited to introduce a major milestone in [Maybe Don’t AI's MCP Gateway](https://maybedont.ai): **multi-client support for connecting to multiple MCP servers in parallel**.
+This key feature (an essential piece of a gateway) is designed to help organizations scale their use of the Model Context Protocol (MCP) securely and efficiently.

 ## What is Maybe Don’t?